goalsgame/ueimporter/ueimporter.md

 tell plastic to move the file.
 Finally, we copy the contents of the file from the new release.

-This problem is very scriptable, and I wrote a commandline python tool that takes care of it all.
+This process is very scriptable, and I wrote a commandline tool (in python) that takes care of it all.
 We at Goals hope to be able to open source this soon.